Caribou3d/CaribouDuet2Duet3Mini5-Configuration-and-Macros/README.md

 We would like to thank 3d-gussner for his effort when we started this project.
 The CC-build and the sorting scripts have their roots in the PF-build and sorting scripts for building the Prusa firmware which were developed by 3d-gussner.

 We're thankful to rkolbi for providing his scripts and documentation to us at an early stage.
-Hi repository can be found at https://github.com/rkolbi/RRF-machine-config-files/tree/master/Prusa%20MK3s
+His repository can be found at https://github.com/rkolbi/RRF-machine-config-files/tree/master/Prusa%20MK3s